 Jose Mourinho was the subject of a major gamble today after his latest spat with French world cup winner Paul Pogba.

-The latest disagreement between the two warring parties looks to be the worst to date, and this time it seems to have a terminal feel about it for one of them, or maybe even both of them?
+The latest disagreement between the two warring parties looks to be the worst to date.
+This time it seems to have a terminal feel about it for one of them, or maybe even both?

 On one hand Mourinho has to establish authority over his squad, and can’t have players seemingly undermining him on social media, or any media for that matter.

 Pogba’s tweet seemingly criticised Mourinho’s tactics in the wake of United’s 1-1 draw with Wovles at the weekend, and this followed on from his recent cryptic remarks when away with France on international duty recently.